 The official document that is used to release an inmate on parole.
 It specifies from which sentences the inmate is being paroled

 The date that the violator is eligible for reparole release

-In criminal law, the criminal offender is required to pay, as a condition of sentence, the victim or society in money or services.
+In criminal law, the individual is required to pay, as a condition of sentence, the victim or society in money or services.

-Synonymous actions, which indicate that an offender should either be returned to, or continued in, custody pending disposition of outstanding criminal charges
+Synonymous actions, which indicate that an inmate should either be returned to, or continued in, custody pending disposition of outstanding criminal charges

-The month and year an offender is eligible for parole/reparole review
+The month and year an inmate is eligible for parole/reparole review

-A decision to recommit an offender to prison after a revocation or violation hearing
+A decision to recommit a person to prison after a revocation or violation hearing